Subhamp12/Connect4/README.md

-A simple connect 4 game
+A simple connect 4 game.